allegory-software/many-machines/README.md

   on each invocation, there's no extra "syncing" or "cache clearing" step, and you can't run stale code on remote machines.
   * command tracing, error handling and arg checking vocabulary (see die.sh).
-  * very small and hackable codebase due to pyramid-of-abstraction approach (you won't believe how little code this entire project has).
+  * very small and hackable codebase with a meta-programming approach that Bash and Lua are particularly suited for (you won't believe how little code this entire project has for how much it does).

 # Functionality